 When will Southwest Hawaii expansion resume and what cities do we expect to see added.

-Following is our list of possible expansion cities, in the order of likelihood:
+When Hawaii expansion resumes, following is our list of possible expansion cities, in the order of likelihood:

 Salt Lake City